Photograph Authentication Process

 - Hand signature from one of PSA/DNA's representatives.

 - Seven digit alphanumeric serial number that matches the tamper evident label.

 STEP 4: DOCUMENTATION

 All authenticated memorabilia is available online for verification.
-Simply visit Cert Verification and enter the 6-digit alphanumeric serial number.
+Simply visit Cert Verification and

 The verification page will display:

 Photographs that do not meet our requirements in our opinion, and are of questionable authenticity will receive a "NO PASS" designation.
 Thereafter, a Letter of Opinion (LOO) is returned with an explanation of our experts' findings.

 Occasionally, our experts cannot express an opinion on a photograph.
 These will be designated as "Inconclusive" and a credit voucher will be issued in the full amount of the authentication fee.
 This voucher can be used towards future submissions.

 Provided that the photograph is genuine, our experts will issue a Type I-IV Classification on your photograph based on its characteristics.

 - Type I - A 1st generation photograph, developed from the original negative, during the period (within approximately two years of when the picture was taken).